-Both AMA and the appealing party are responsible for producing the following within 10 working days of the decision/incident being appealed.

-- Copies of all written statements that will be offered as evidence. - (2) A list of all witnesses to testify.

-No evidence or other information will be given to the Appeal Board members in advance of the hearing, and AMA will not announce the composition of the Appeal Board in advance of the hearing.
+- Both AMA and the appealing party are responsible for producing the following within 10 working days of the decision/incident being appealed. - (1) Copies of all written statements that will be offered as evidence. - (2) A list of all witnesses to testify. - I. No evidence or other information will be given to the Appeal Board members in advance of the hearing, and AMA will not announce the composition of the Appeal Board in advance of the hearing.
 Any effort by any party to unfairly influence a member of an Appeal Board may result in disciplinary action.
 For these purposes, any effort to discuss the matter under appeal prior to the hearing will be considered an attempt at influencing the Appeal Board member.
-It is the responsibility of all Appeal Board members to immediately report any such attempt at "tampering" to AMA.
+It is the responsibility of all Appeal Board members to immediately report any such attempt at "tampering" to AMA. - m.
 AMA will confirm the time and place of all hearings in writing to the appealing rider and to the parties to any original protest.
 Such notice is to be made at least 10 days before the hearing unless the appealing party agrees to shorter notice.
 Formal written notice will be deemed to have been given when mailed to the appealing party at the most recent address provided to the AMA.
-The AMA will make every effort to verbally confirm the time and place of the hearing.
+The AMA will make every effort to verbally confirm the time and place of the hearing. - n.
 Availability for the hearing will be the responsibility of the involved parties.
 If the appealing party fails to participate, the Appeal Board may go forward with the hearing.
-In the event of a documentable emergency on the part of the appealing rider, the hearing may be delayed at the discretion of the AMA.
+In the event of a documentable emergency on the part of the appealing rider, the hearing may be delayed at the discretion of the AMA. - The appeal hearing will be informal and formal rules of evidence will not apply.
+The following guidelines for conduct will; however, be enforced: - The chairman and members of the Appeal Board may at any time ask any questions they deem appropriate. - (2) All parties involved in the appeal will be expected to provide full cooperation to the members of the Appeal Board in establishing pertinent facts and gathering information. - (3) All comments from parties involved in a dispute will be to the Appeal Board members.
+No debate between disputing parties will be allowed. - (4) The appeal hearing will be a closed meeting with attendance restricted to the following: The chairman, the members of the Appeal Board, the party or parties directly involved in the appeal and their witnesses.
+Subject to the approval of the chairman, non-participating observers may also be admitted.